ocurrent/ocurrent-deployer/README.md

 ## Suggested workflows

+### Updating services

 To update a deployment that is managed by ocurrent-deployer (which could be ocurrent-deployer itself):

-1. Make a PR on that project's repository targetting its master branch as usual.
+1. Make a PR on that project's repository targeting its master branch as usual.
 2. Once it has passed CI/review, a project admin will `git push origin HEAD:live` to deploy it.
 3. If it works, the PR can be merged to master.